 # Call operation

-The Workday connector works with v29.0 and v32.2 of WWS.
+The Workday connector works with v29.0 and v32.2 releases of WWS.

-This field is present only for operations that have at least one field with attributes.
+Only for operations that have at least one field with attributes.

-Select the fields that need to be repeated in the operation data.
+- Select the fields that repeat in the operation data.

 Select Maintain Contact Information

 Full list of all operations in Workday Web Services.
 To find the operation that you want, use keywords to filter and reduce the list of possible matches.

 In this example, you look for the Maintain Contact Information (opens new window) operation.
 Here, we create a recipe to update the email address of a Workday record when the employee's email changes.

 Selecting Email Address Data to include attribute values

 If you want to add new email addresses to a particular contact without replacing the existing email addresses, we can set the Do_Not_Replace_All attribute of the Email address data field to